 Pennine Care NHS Foundation Trust will also use your anonymised answers as part of an evaluation to help us understand trauma reactions better, so we can improve our services and plan responses to any future incidents.
 All information that identifies you, such as your name and date of birth, will be removed to do this.

 For more information about how Pennine Care use your information, please click here.

 Can I talk to you without giving you my name?

-The Hub will ask for contact details and other information.
-This is to allow us to make referrals on your behalf and contact you to check how you are doing.
-You do not need to give us any contact details but this will limit how much we can help you.
-However, we can still speak to you and assist you however we can.
+The Resilience Hub staff will ask for contact details and other information.
+This is to allow us to make referrals on your behalf if required, and to contact you to check how you are doing.
+You do not have to provide this information to us but this may significantly limit how much we can help you.
+However, we will still speak with you and assist you as best we can.

 I was not at the concert but hearing about it has affected me.
 Can I get help from The Hub?

 We will speak to anyone who has been affected and sign-post you to the best service for your needs.
 However the screening programme is for people who were at the concert, or who had friends or loved ones who were injured or killed and all professional staff who were involved in direct support following the attack.

 Can I claim for financial help from The Hub?

 No The Hub is not involved in distributing any financial aid.